 Hot tub covers are essential accessories.
 They conserve heat, reduce operational costs and maintain adequate chemical levels in the spa.
 Not to mention, they stop leaves and other outdoor debris from falling into the water.

-An average cover lasts between three and five years, depending on its usage and quality.
-To get the most years from a cover, evaluate three criteria below before purchasing it.
+An average cover lasts between four and five years, depending on its usage and quality.
+To get the most years from a cover, evaluate the three criteria below before purchasing it.